-This opens the way to general spans providing semantics to potentially rich process languages and event types, supporting case analysis on events.
-This work is incomplete, but see [104] for an example of how such a higher-order language can induce the usual event-structure semantics for CCS, as well as an event-structure semantics for a higher-order variant of CCS.
+The ubiquity of monads up to symmetry opens the way to general spans providing semantics to potentially rich process languages and event types, supporting case analysis on events.
+This work is incomplete, but see [110] for an example of how such a higher-order language can induce the usual event-structure semantics for CCS, as well as an event-structure semantics for a higher-order variant of CCS.
+In particular, the stable spans used in the semantics of nondeterministic dataflow can be realized as particular general spans, with only one monad to modify the input map, a case studied by Burroni [12].
+Such spans comprise a pair of rigid maps between event structures with symmetry where, as we have seen, the monad S makes events of S(A) out of input histories, in such a way that rigid maps from E to S(A) correspond to demand maps.

-By adjoining symmetry to Petri nets we can obtain a universal characterisation of unfoldings of general Petri nets, like that of Section 2.2, but where instead of uniqueness we achieve uniqueness up to symmetry [44].
-(An explicit notion of symmetry for Petri nets was also used in [77].)
+By adjoining symmetry to Petri nets we can obtain a universal characterisation of unfoldings of general Petri nets, like that of Section 2.2, but where instead of uniqueness we achieve uniqueness up to symmetry [50].
+(An explicit notion of symmetry for Petri nets was also used in [84].)

-By extending event structures with symmetry we are able to represent a broader category of presheaves [100, 104, 106].
-Operations that previously only worked on presheaves now work on event structures We can now obtain a universal with symmetry. characterisation of an unfolding of higher-dimensional automata as an event structure with symmetry [104].
+By extending event structures with symmetry we are able to represent a broader category of presheaves [106, 110, 112].
+Operations that previously only worked on presheaves now work on event structures with symmetry.
+We can now obtain a universal characterisation of an unfolding of higher-dimensional automata as an event structure with symmetry [110].
 Now, in principle, the hiding operation on event structures with symmetry yields an event structure with symmetry, bringing a central operation of weak bisimulation back into causal models.
-Ongoing work on a domain theory [88] within the theory of nominal sets [72], was designed with the idea of extending it to presheaf models.
+Work on a domain theory [94] within the theory of nominal sets [78], was designed with the idea of extending it to presheaf models.
 Viewing event structures as presheaves (now in nominal sets) would yield constructs such as new-name abstraction on event structures, the missing key to an algebraic treatment of name generation in causal models.